-Heinz’s dilemma is the most famous example used by Lawrence Kohlberg to assess the level of moral development.
+Heinz’s dilemma is a famous example used by Lawrence Kohlberg to assess moral developmental levels.

 Is Kohlberg's Stages of Moral Development Theory Still Relevant Today?

-Today, people reference Kohlberg’s stages of moral development when talking about communication, debate, and even relating to others.
-But it’s not always accepted in these discussions.
+Today, people reference Kohlberg's moral development stages when discussing communication, debate, and relating to others.
+But it's not always accepted in these discussions.

 Take this one Reddit user's take on the Jordan Peterson subreddit: